sourabh2311/Notes/gitCheatSheet.md

 ### Creating a repo
 * setup ssh on ur machine, follow this link: https://help.github.com/en/articles/connecting-to-github-with-ssh or basically follow this: https://www.youtube.com/watch?v=HfTXHrWMGVY
+* Also the following is helpful in case working with multiple github accounts: https://medium.com/@xiaolishen/use-multiple-ssh-keys-for-different-github-accounts-on-the-same-computer-7d7103ca8693
 * Two methods to create a repo:
   * Method 1:-
     * to create a repo on github and then clone it using ssh